Psychiatry & Mental Health

-- Depression Depression, is a mental illness that induces low-self-esteem, a lack of interest in enjoyable activities and persistent low spirits in patients.
+- Depression: Depression, is a mental illness that induces low self-esteem, a lack of interest in enjoyable activities, and persistent low spirits in patients.
 It is easily treatable through psychotherapy and proper medication.

-- Anxiety Anxiety disorders are characterized by a constant state of feeling fear about the current situation and worry over future events.
+- Anxiety: Anxiety disorders are characterized by a constant state of feeling fear about the current situation and worry over future events.
 Chronic Anxiety often manifests itself at a very early age following a triggering event.
 Stress can trigger episodes of chronic anxiety, which is accompanied by symptoms of sweating, headaches, spasms, and tachycardia leading to fatigue.
-Our consultants focus on identifying the triggers of these episodes and suggesting lifestyle changes, therapy or medication to help combat the issue accordingly.
+Our consultants focus on identifying the triggers of these episodes and suggesting lifestyle changes, therapy, or medication to help combat the issue accordingly.

 - Schizophrenia Patients with Schizophrenia demonstrate abnormal social behavior and struggle to identify what is real.
 Typical symptoms include false perception, an unclear pattern of thinking, auditory hallucinations, withdrawal from social activities/communication, a decline in emotional expressiveness and idleness.
-The Psychiatrist will conduct thorough assessment of the individual’s behavior and recount their daily experiences to confirm the diagnosis.
+The Psychiatrist will conduct a thorough assessment of the individual’s behavior and recount their daily experiences to confirm the diagnosis.
 Patients are commonly prescribed antipsychotic medication as primary treatment.

-- Personality disorders Personality disorders comprise a group of mental illnesses, including more commonly Obsessive Compulsive Disorder, Borderline Personality Disorder, Bipolar Personality Disorder, and Antisocial Personality Disorder.
-A psychiatrist will confirm the diagnosis of personality disorder by conducting a physical exam, extensive cross-examination about the health of the patient, conducting a psychiatric evaluation and comparing symptoms – which are dependent on the type of personality disorder.
+- Personality disorders: Personality disorders comprise a group of mental illnesses, including more commonly Obsessive Compulsive Disorder, Borderline Personality Disorder, Bipolar Personality Disorder, and Antisocial Personality Disorder.
+A psychiatrist will confirm the diagnosis of personality disorder by conducting a physical exam, extensive cross-examination about the health of the patient, conducting a psychiatric evaluation, and comparing symptoms – which are dependent on the type of personality disorder.
 Treatment includes talking in therapy in conjecture with prescribed medication for treating personality disorder.

-- Stress management Stress disorders often surface as a result of traumatic events that trigger feelings of extreme fear, stress or pain.
+- Stress management Stress disorders often surface as a result of traumatic events that trigger feelings of extreme fear, stress, or pain.
 It is further aggravated by situations in which an individual can suffer serious injury or witness death.
-Common symptoms include detachment, observing silence, numbing, struggling with reality and dissociative amnesia.
-Psychiatrists typically go around treating such mental illnesses through cognitive behavioral therapy, relaxation techniques and imaginal experiencing.
+Common symptoms include detachment, observing silence, numbing, struggling with reality, and dissociative amnesia.
+Psychiatrists typically go around treating such mental illnesses through cognitive behavioral therapy, relaxation techniques, and imaginal experiencing.

-- Psychotherapy Psychotherapy, also known as talking therapy is the first-line treatment for varied mental illnesses, especially personality disorders, and individuals with emotional issues.
+- Psychotherapy: Psychotherapy, also known as talking therapy is the first-line treatment for varied mental illnesses, especially personality disorders, and individuals with emotional issues.
 It includes four main paradigms, comprising Cognitive Behavioral Therapy, Dialectal Behavioral Therapy, Interpersonal Therapy, and Family-focused Therapy.

 Dr. Abdul Wahab Yousafzai